-6 Eric Trump Quotes About Ivanka That Explain Everything
+These 6 Eric Trump Quotes About Ivanka Will Surprise You

 No matter what your feelings on the first family, it's hard not to wonder what their relationships between the famous Trump children are like.
 These Eric Trump quotes about Ivanka make so much sense given the family dynamic.
 All three siblings — Donald Trump Jr., Ivanka, and Eric — seem to be fairly close, and they have a tendency for showing the love on social media.

 Eric, 33, is the third child after Ivanka, 36, and he seems to be pretty proud of his older sister.
 While Ivanka is serving her father's administration as a presidential adviser, Eric has taken on a more backseat role to support his father's presidency, overseeing the Trump Organization as executive vice president alongside his older brother, Don Jr. But he seems to feel pretty confident in his sister's abilities on the political side of things, at least based on what he's said publicly about her.
 If there's any ill feelings between Eric and Ivanka, it certainly doesn't show.
 Over the years, he's praised his sister time and again, both in interviews and online.

 In July 2016, Sen. Bob Corker, Republican of Tennessee, told MSNBC that he thought Ivanka Trump would make a good running mate as vice president on her father's ticket.
 "I don't know that I've met a more composed, brilliant, beautiful-in-every-way person," Corker said of Ivanka.

 "I agree," her brother Eric said on Fox & Friends the next day.
 "She's got the beautiful looks, she's smart — she's smart, smart, smart."